Malcolm X's 1965 assassination: Convictions of two men to be quashed

 Two of the men convicted of the 1965 killing did not get the justice they deserved, prosecutor says.Full Article

-Two men who for decades steadfastly maintained their innocence in the 1965 assassination of civil rights icon Malcolm X are set to..
+A review by the Manhattan district attorney and lawyers for two men convicted in the assassination found the men did not receive a..

-The convictions of two of the three men in the assassination of the civil rights activist Malcolm X are expected to be thrown out..
+Two men convicted in the assassination of Malcolm X are set to be cleared after more than half a century, with prosecutors now..